Organizational Development and Knowledge Management

 - How is knowledge generated and practical experiences systematically shared in your institution/organization?
 How is formal and informal learning institutionalized?

-- For example, do you have a handbook regarding project management, an evaluation strategy, evaluation guidelines, a knowledge management strategy, a glossary, etc.?
-If not yet, have you already thought about the positive aspects and strategic values of such documents?
+- Do you have a handbook regarding project management, an evaluation strategy, evaluation guidelines, a knowledge management strategy, a glossary, etc.?
+If not yet, have you already thought about the operational and strategic values of such documents?

-- In case these documents exist, are they still valid today or do they need to be updated?
+- If these documents exist, are they still up to date or do they need to be revised?

 - Do you have documents, reports, studies, reviews, evaluations, others where you know that the knowledge was not yet fully utilized?